shastrihm/dropfind/README.md

 # Object detection for crystallization drops
 A deep learning model to detect the center of drops trained with the Tensorflow2 object detection API.
-Special purpose inference script provided.
+Special purpose inference script provided for LabVIEW integration.
 ## Requirements
 - Windows OS
 - Python 3.6 (may work with newer Python versions, but this has not been tested)